-- Have completed the sophomore year - Have a cumulative GPA of at least 2.0 - Be recommended by their faculty advisor and/or department head - Receive the approval of the director of Educational Innovation and Extended Studies
+- Have completed the sophomore year - Have a cumulative GPA of at least 2.0 - Be recommended by their faculty advisor and/or department head - Receive the approval of the director of Graduate and Extended Studies

 Fees for this program will be paid at the regular semester-hour rate.
-The student should contact the Division of Educational Innovation and Extended Studies for more information.
+The student should contact Graduate and Extended Studies for more information.